Tristan Archer

 Clément Petiot, better known by his ring name Tristan Archer, is a French professional wrestler.
 As of September 2024, he is currently a free agent performing on the European independent circuit.
-He is best known for performing in Westside Xtreme Wrestling (wXw), where he was a former wXw Unified World Wrestling Champion.
+He is best known for performing in Westside Xtreme Wrestling (wXw), where he was a former two-time wXw Unified World Wrestling Champion.
 He is also known for his participation in the WWE Cruiserweight Classic, representing France under his real name.

 In September 2024, amidst physical and psychological abuse allegations being put on him by fellow French wrestler Amale, Petiot was released from wXw, putting his career overall in jeopardy.

 Professional wrestling career

 European independent circuit (2009–present)

 Petiot made his professional wrestling debut under the name of David Goliath at 2FC Controverse Dans La Ville Rose, a house show promoted by Force Francophone de Catch on November 21, 2009, where he competed twice, first by falling short to Stixx in singles competition, and secondly in a battle royal to determine the number one contender for the 2FC Heavyweight Championship, bout won by Darren Burridge and also involving Jody Fleisch, Mark Haskins and others.